Entelea: Taxonomy

 Both the genus and species were first formally described in 1824 by Scottish botanist Robert Brown, based on material collected by Joseph Banks and Daniel Solander during the First voyage of James Cook in 1769.

 Entelea arborescens is the sole member of the genus Entelea.
 Phylogenetic analysis based on ndhF DNA sequence data suggests that the genera Sparrmannia and Clappertonia within the Malvaceae subfamily Grewioideae are close relatives of the species.

 Etymology

 The common name whau is a Māori word that appears to derive from the common Polynesian word for hibiscus, fau, particularly Hibiscus tiliaceus, which it superficially resembles.
 Alternate names include New Zealand mulberry, corkwood, and evergreen lime.
-The genus name Entelea means perfect (referring to the flowers having having both male and female reproductive organs), while the species epithet means "becoming a tree".
+The genus name Entelea means perfect (referring to the flowers having both male and female reproductive organs), while the species epithet means "becoming a tree".